thabbott/GameOfLife/README.md

 ```shell
 python draw_input.py
 ```
 and use them in the example game by replacing "Ronaldo" and/or "Messi" on lines 3 and/or 4 of ``play_game.py``.
 All you have to do to enter the tournament is send one (or more!) input file(s) to Tristan and/or Santi by May 25.
 (Name the file whatever you want your team name to be.)
+The only limitation is that your input file **cannot have more than ??? active cells** (number TBD).